joachim-gassen/rdfanalysis/README.md

 ### Step 3: Define your research design by a series of functions

 Each research design consists of a series of steps.
 Each step becomes a function.
-To initialize these functions, you can use the call `define_functions()`.
+To initialize these functions, you can use the call `define_design()`.
 It creates a `code` directory in your current working directory and produces template code for each step.
 In this case, our design will have only one step.

 ``` r
 design <- define_design("est_model")